datopia/pixyll/_drafts/db.md

 </table>

-Each line represents an immutable fact --- Joe's balance at T1 doesn't invalidate, overwrite, or other otherwise supersede his balance _at T0_ --- which remains indefinitely available to anyone nostalgic for T0.
-This behaviour extends on-chain, where we might --- for example --- deploy a contract partly concerned with transparent, deterministic computations over the full or partial history of his balance.
-Often, we can afford not to care about the temporal dimension --- such as in the earlier transaction submission examples --- in spite of the leverage it offers us: time-travel.
+Each line represents an immutable fact --- Joe's balance at T1 doesn't invalidate, overwrite, or other otherwise supersede his balance _at T0_ (indefinitely available to anyone nostalgic for T0).
+This behaviour extends on-chain, where we might --- for example --- deploy a contract partly concerned with transparent, deterministic computations over the full or partial history of Joe's balance.
+Similarly, light clients/applications, by virtue of the selective-replication mechanism outlined above, may express the same traversals off-chain.

+Often, we can afford not to care about the temporal dimension --- such as in the earlier transaction submission examples --- but there are instances where it's the only means of solving a problem.
+We can realize the database at any T, diff or join two databases as of different times, inspect the history of entities over time, etc.

 <!--## Read ScalabilityQ